kyegomez/kyegomez/README.md

 💫 [StarLight Vision](https://github.com/kyegomez/StarlightVision): Our lens to the future of content creation, offering text-to-video generation.

 🌍 [Swarms](https://github.com/kyegomez/swarms): The facilitator of AI agent swarms, a beacon for distributed AI tasks and crowd-based learning.

+🏝️ [Zeta](https://github.com/kyegomez/zeta): The Ultimate Framework to build the best LLMs and Multi-Modality Foundation Models

 ## Custom Model
 * [Click here to file an application for me to build your custom model](https://forms.gle/W2s46xFejaW5Fv32A)